Tharnid/Clendora/CWD/tharnstr/README.md

 ## Misc Notes

-  Timbre - full clojure library for logging (very fast and many appender's) Appenders - anything that emits logging statements to a destination
+  -Timbre - full clojure library for logging (very fast and many appender's) -Appenders - anything that emits logging statements to a destination

 ## License